 - Becky Lynch (c) vs. Shayna Baszler (Raw women’s championship)

 Baszler showed up on Raw one night and bit Lynch enough to draw blood.
 Then, she won an Elimination Chamber match in dominating fashion to ensure she would wrestle for the title on this show.
+There hasn’t been much to it since.

 - Rhea Ripley (c) vs. Charlotte Flair (NXT women’s championship)